why Ring Energy Inc. [REI] is a Good Choice for Investors After New Price Target of $5.50

 Sponsored

-It opened the trading session at $2.09, the shares rose to $2.14 and dropped to $2.02, the range by which the price of stock traded the whole day.
-The daily chart for REI points out that the company has recorded -30.77% loss over the past six months.
-However, it is still -6.15% lower than its most recent low trading price.
+It opened the trading session at $1.85, the shares rose to $1.85 and dropped to $1.70, the range by which the price of stock traded the whole day.
+The daily chart for REI points out that the company has recorded -40.69% loss over the past six months.
+However, it is still 6.52% higher than its most recent low trading price.

 Here is what top equities market gurus are saying about Ring Energy Inc. [REI]: